sorry-cypress/sorry-cypress/README.md

 4. The service looks at the list of specs and returns next available test.

-> Original Cypress dashboard claims to implement different strategies for picking the next test.
+> Original Cypress dashboard implements different "smart" strategies for picking the next test

 5. When there're no more available tasks for a run, the services send an "empty" response - client reports it is finished.